MotionFlex0/SimpleClient/README.md

  ```SimpleClient.exe MODE PORT```
  ```
  Mode:
   -s  = Run as server
   -c  = Run as client connecting to server
+  -cw = Run as client but wait for user input before connecting to server
   ```
 ### Example
   Starts a server on port 1337: